jeog/TOSDataBridge/README.md

 - **Inter-Process Communication(IPC):** Uses a pair of master/slave objects that share two duplexed named pipes and a shared memory segment.
 Internally the client library continually calls the masters ->connected() method which is built to fail easily, for any number of reasons.

 - **Asymmetric Responsibilities & Leaks:** Connection 'probing' only works one way, from master to slave.
 The slave(which is owned by the Service) therefore may know that one of the clients isn't there and handle a disconnection, it just doesn't know what stream objects they are responsible for.
 Internally all it does is keep a ref-count to the streams it's been asked to create and obviously write the necessary data into the appropriate shared memory segments.
-To see the status of the service and if there are stranded or dangling streams open up the debug shell and use **`TOSDB_DumpSharedBufferStatus`** to dump all the current stream information to /log .
+To see the status of the service and if there are stranded or dangling streams open up the command shell and use **`TOSDB_DumpSharedBufferStatus`** to dump all the current stream information to /log .

 - **DateTimeStamp:** THESE ARE NOT OFFICIAL STAMPS FROM THE EXCHANGE, they are manually created once the TOS DDE server returns the data.
 They use the system clock to assure high_resolution( the micro-seconds field) and therefore there is no guarantee that the clock is accurate or won't change between stamps, as is made by the STL's std::steady_clock.